Highlights from the 2019 pan-Canadian statistics on regulated nurses from the Canadian Institute for Health Information (CIHI):

 Nursing supply

-In 2019, there were 439,975 regulated nurses with an active licence.
+In 2023, there were 477,980 regulated nurses eligible to practise.
 The distribution of nurses by licence type is as follows:

-- 6,159 nurse practitioners (NPs) — a growth of 8.1% from 2018, the largest increase of all the nursing designations.
-In fact, NPs have had the highest growth rate of all nurses every year over the past 5 years (2015-2019).
+- 8,999 nurse practitioners (NPs) — a growth of 9.7% from 2022, the largest increase of all the nursing designations.
+In fact, NPs became one of the fastest-growing professions in health care.

 Sex

-In 2019, about 91% of regulated nurses were female in Canada, so nursing continues to be a female-dominated profession.
-However, from 2015 to 2019, the supply of male regulated nurses grew faster (an increase of 15.4%) than female nurses (3.9%).
+In 2023, about 90% of regulated nurses were female in Canada, so nursing continues to be a female-dominated profession.

 CIHI collects data on sex (not gender) and thus does not have statistics regarding nurses with various gender expressions.